Marine Veterinary Medicine

 and we will contact you

 Feeding dolphins in marine facilities

-Class size is restricted to ensure that participants have the opportunity to interact with leading veterinarians and researchers in marine veterinary medicine.
-Instructors include internationally recognized experts from the frontlines of marine animal health, welfare and conservation in a global context; they represent a diverse range of facilities and organizations, including oceanaria, aquaria, zoological parks, rehabilitation units, wildlife organizations and universities, as well as federal and state governments.
-The role of veterinarians in the development of effective marine animal conservation policy at national and international levels is introduced.
+Course enrollment is limited to better ensure an effective learning experience for lectures, discussions and field activities in both managed and natural environments.
+Limited enrollment also allows more meaningful interactions with leading veterinarians and researchers in marine medicine.
+Instructors include internationally recognized experts from the frontlines of aquatic animal health, welfare and conservation.
+Instructors come from a diverse range of facilities and organizations, which can include oceanaria, aquaria, zoological parks, rehabilitation units, wildlife organizations and universities, as well as federal and state governments.

 Date: June 3 - June 14, 2023

 Ten-day interactive workshop exploring aspects of biology, pathology, husbandry, clinical care and conservation medicine of a variety of marine species.Read About MARVET Florida Externship

 Introductory lecture and hands-on workshop focusing on health care for the Atlantic bottlenose dolphin in a managed facility.

 “MARVET México was genuinely one of the best workshops I have attended.
 I enjoyed it for many reasons: for the opportunity to learn about anatomy, physiology, medicine, diagnostic techniques, ecology and conservation of marine species, as well as to gain hands-on experience with a variety of marine animals and to interact with professionals from various disciplines who have the same interests in preserving the marine ecosystem.
 This was a unique experience.
 MARVET gave me more than I expected both personally and professionally, and I am sure that it can do the same for anyone with an interest in marine animals and conservation.”

 Dr. Antonella Fabrissin - Course Participant